GenLouvain/GenLouvain/README.md

 Make sure that the "GenLouvain" folder and all its subfolders are on the MATLAB path to ensure that all dependencies between functions are accessible.

+### Mex files:

-If the mex executables for your system are not in the private directory, you will need to compile these files on your system by running the `compile_mex.m` script from the "MEX_SRC" directory (check the mex documentation in your MATLAB).
+The included precompiled mex executables were generated using MATLAB_R2019a and may not be compatible with other versions of MATLAB, resulting in an **Invalid MEX-file** error.
+If this is the case or the mex executables for your system are not in the private directory, you will need to compile these files on your system by running the `compile_mex.m` script from the "MEX_SRC" directory (check the mex documentation in your MATLAB).
 If you would like to share these compiled files with other users, email them to Peter Mucha (mucha@unc.edu).

+*If you get a __Cannot write to destination__ error when running `compile_mex.m`, remove or rename the offending file and try again.*

 ## Changes from previous versions: